Space & Time Group

 Space & Time Group (ST) was an art and reading group in Korea from 1969 to 1980.
 The group was led by Lee Kun-yong who focused on studying and applying international art theory to art in order to respond to Yusin Korea's tumultuous socio-political atmosphere in covert ways.
 Though membership was always changing, the initial assembly of members included Kim Bok-young, Kim Munja, Yeo Yoon, Park Wonjun, Han Jeongmun, and Shin Sung Hy.
 They held 8 exhibitions, published journals, and held seminars.
-Of all the avante-garde groups in Korea at the time, ST was the most theoretically rigorous and enthusiastic to learn about and apply European, American, and Japanese art theory.
+Of all the avant-garde groups in Korea at the time, ST was the most theoretically rigorous and enthusiastic to learn about and apply European, American, and Japanese art theory.
 The group is best known for their performances called “events” which put a focus on temporality, space, bodies, actions, and subjectivity over objects.

 History

 ST was founded by Lee Kun-Yong in 1969 with his classmates from Hongik University, Kim Yong-min and Kim Bok-young.
 Although membership was constantly in flux, its initial membership included Kim Bok-young, Kim Munja, Yeo Yoon, Park Wonjun, Han Jeongmun, and Shin Sung Hy.
 The group was born out of a desire to pursue an aesthetic beyond painting and create art inspired by the new art theories and concepts coming into Korea.

-Members of ST were primarily from the 4/19 Generation: the generation of Koreans who had lived through the April 19th revolution, the May 16th military coup of Park Chung-Hee, the Yushin dictatorship, and the influx of Western pop-culture and individualism.
+Members of ST were primarily from the 4/19 Generation: the generation of Koreans who had lived through the April 19th revolution, the May 16th military coup of Park Chung Hee, the Yushin dictatorship, and the influx of Western pop-culture and individualism.
 Lee Kun-yong and Kim Bok-young published a newsletter/journal that included some of their writings and also writings of European, Japanese, and American art critics, theorists, and philosophers in order to start rigorous conversations within the Korean art scene.

 There were 8 ST exhibitions in total that can be categorized into two ‘eras.’
 From 1971 to 1974 ST presented objects or installations.
 From 1975 on, carefully planned performances called “events” or “logical events” were staged.
-These “events” were concise and were distinct from earlier performances called “happenings” by Korean avante-garde groups, such as The Fourth Group.
+These “events” were concise and were distinct from earlier performances called “happenings” by Korean avant-garde groups, such as The Fourth Group.
 The group disbanded in 1980 after their last exhibition, but the individual members went on to pursue individual art careers.